ATLFlight/meta-repackage/README.md

 provide the packages to a community build that relies on the proprietary binary packages.

+The intention is you can have a full build with either the meta-myorg or the meta-myorg-community layer.

 ### local.conf

 The local.conf on both the build exporting the packages and the build importing